JimmyYouhei/set/README.md

 ##	Note:
 -	Due to the class is written purely for learning purpose so very little Exception handle is expected
 -	The DuplicationException class is written to make a custom exception to reflect the proper name of the exception
--	The add method when duplication is detected,  use exception instead of using return false for Boolean like the set in java.
-This is intended and to practice throwing and handle exception at a same time
+-	The add method when duplication is detected,  use exception instead of using return false like the set in java.
+This is intended to practice throwing and handle exception at a same time
 ##	License
 [MIT License](https://github.com/JimmyYouhei/set/blob/master/LICENSE)